Wenry19/OfflineRL_Ambulance_Dispatch/README.md

 Haute Ecole d'Ingénierie et de Gestion du Canton de Vaud (HEIG-VD).

+**Please note that the data was not included for confidentiality reasons.**

 **CHUV/**

     It contains all the CHUV data in csv files.
+(NOT INCLUDED)

 **algorithms/**